Open Access

 - responding to the needs of funding bodies

-More information on how to access and deposit research works in Padua Research Archive are available on the institutional web pages devoted to the catalogue (ITA).
+More information on how to access and deposit research works in Padua Research Archive is available on the institutional web pages devoted to the catalogue (ITA).

 Padua Research Archive (PRA) quick guide for staff members (access via SSO)